Table of Contents

 Let's try applying this to an actual sentence.
 Can you identify the action, actor, and causer?

 - My mom made my little brother go to school.

 The action is "go to school", the actor is "my little brother", and the causer is "my mom."
 Since my little brother probably didn't want to go to school, we're more likely to interpret this as a forceful causative, rather than a permissive one.
 That's why we used "she made him go" in the English translation.
 Now let's have a look at sentence that means "let someone do something":

 - Koichi let Mami eat as much bacon as she liked.

-In this example, the action is "to eat bacon," the actor is Mami, and the causer is Koichi.
-Koichi just gave Mami permission to eat as much bacon as she liked, and that permission caused Mami to carry out the action, so this is a causative sentence too.
+In this example, the action is "eat bacon," the actor is Mami, and the causer is Koichi.
+Koichi let Mami eat as much bacon as she liked, he didn't make her eat it.
+We can assume this because the sentence includes 好きなだけ (as much as she likes), and if you know Mami you'll know she is crazy about bacon.
+So this is a permissive causative sentence.